Whether you want to leave your day job or simply want some extra money as a side income, Blogging is the best way to win your freedom.

 And unfortunately, this is where many beginners make mistakes.

-When I was starting my blog, I kept reading about web hosting services for many weeks and finally selected a web hosting company which was cheap (in my budget) – needless to say I hadn’t a huge budget since I wasn’t earning anything when I was starting.
+When I was starting my blog, I kept reading about web hosting services for many weeks and finally selected a web hosting company that was cheap (in my budget) – needless to say, I hadn’t a huge budget since I wasn’t earning anything when I was starting.

 After hosting my site for 2 weeks, I came to realise that the customer support of that web hosting company was pathetic.

 As a beginner, you make mistakes many times and might break the site.
-Hence, you need a hosting company that is ready to provide you chat support whenever you need their help.
+Hence, you need a hosting company that is ready to provide you with live chat support or support over phone call whenever you need their help.

 I selected that hosting company because I only cared about saving my money and found that to be under my budget.
 But I ended up regretting later.